 If you have a dual-side opening cargo box like Thule cargo boxes, positioning it at the center will make it easier for loading and unloading from either side.

-In addition to that, it would be best to position the cargo box slightly backward, closer to the vehicle’s back.
+In addition, it would be best to position the cargo box slightly backward, closer to the vehicle’s back.

 Mounting the cargo box at this position will improve aerodynamics and inspire airflow around the box.
-Also, it is where the least amount of wind resistance and drag for the fuel usage.
+Also, it has the least wind resistance and drags for fuel usage.